Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 Hollies Bookkeeping suggests 30% to set aside for tax and National Insurance.
 But so far 25% has covered everything.

 I put aside money from every transaction, starting from 1 April onwards.
-Because of the Personal Tax Allowance, this usually means at the end of the year, I get a ‘bonus’ as I’ve put too much away.
-Another reason to submit my tax return as soon as possible!
+Because of the Personal Tax Allowance, this usually means the pot is overflowing, and I can pay the excess back to myself.
+Another incentive to do my tax return as early as possible.

 10% Operating Expenses

-This has been a real Goldilocks figure.
 15% was too much.
 7% too little.
-For me 10% is just about right.
-I’m a freelance copywriter, so I don’t have to buy stock.
-However I do pay for business insurance, subscriptions, website hosting, software and printer ink.
+10% is just about right.
+As a freelance copywriter, I don’t have to buy stock.
+However there is business insurance, subscriptions, website hosting, software and printer ink.
 And Pilot pens.
 Lots of Pilot pens!

 As the Newbie Dosh account is a personal current account rather than a savings account, it can deal with Standing Orders and Direct Debits.
 I make sure its balance is always in the black, with enough to cover the two largest monthly pay-outs at any one time.

-Within it, I’ve set up other dedicated ‘pots’.
-Copywriting business coach extraordinaire Kate Toon introduced me to Profit First.
-And now there’s literally a pot with her name on, for my membership of her Clever Copywriting School.
-I also have an ‘Accountant fees’ pot.
+Within it, I’ve set up other dedicated ‘pots’ such as ‘Accountant fees’.
 It’s a good way to save up throughout the year for significant, one-off costs.

 Operating Expenses refunds any expenses made by my personal Fort Knox account.
-For example when I pick up printer paper at the supermarket during a grocery shop.
+For example when I pick up printer paper at the supermarket.

 Profit First and UK freelancers – which bank account should you use?